What to do if…

 Important note

-This guide is general information, not a diagnosis.
-If you feel seriously unwell, symptoms are worsening, or you’re unsure, use emergency services.
+This guide is general information, not medical or professional advice, and not a diagnosis.
+If you feel seriously unwell, symptoms are worsening, or you are unsure what level of help you need, use 999 or your local urgent medical service.

 Additional Resources